St. Edward Central Catholic High School (Elgin, Illinois)

 St. Edward Central Catholic High School is a private, Roman Catholic high school in Elgin, Illinois.
-It is located in the Roman Catholic Diocese of Rockford and competes athletically in the Metro Suburban Conference.
+It is located in the Roman Catholic Diocese of Rockford and competes athletically in the Chicagoland Christian Conference.

 St. Edward Central Catholic was established in 1941 by the Adrian Dominican Sisters.
 It was named after St. Edward the Confessor and in honor of Bishop Edward Francis Hoban, 2nd Bishop of the Rockford diocese.